dejimarquis/azure-docs/articles/digital-twins/how-to-integrate-azuresignalr.md

 ## Prerequisites

-Before you can integrate with Azure SignalR service, you need to have an **Azure Digital Twins instance**.
-This instance should be set up with the ability to update digital twin information based on data, as you'll need to update twin information a few times to see real time updates in your client application.
+1. Before you can integrate with Azure SignalR service, you need to have completed the Azure Digital Twins [*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md) because this tutorial will builds on top of it.
+The connect an end-to-end solution tutorial walks you through setting up an Azure Digital Twins instance that works with a virtual IoT device to trigger digital twin updates.

-If you do not have this set up already, you can create it by following the Azure Digital Twins [*Tutorial: Connect an end-to-end solution*](./tutorial-end-to-end.md).
-The tutorial will walk you through setting up an Azure Digital Twins instance that works with a virtual IoT device to trigger digital twin updates.
+1. Have [Node.js](https://nodejs.org/en/) installed on your machine

 ## Solution architecture